Allow Us to Insure Where You Live

 If you’re currently in the market for a home or apartment complex insurance policy in Western Massachusetts, stop by at our conveniently located offices in Springfield and Indian Orchard, or get in touch with us online for a free quote.

-Get Your Free Home or Apartment Insurance Quote Today
+Get Your Free Home Insurance Quote Today

 Western Mass Auto Insurance makes it easy to get affordable home and apartment insurance.
 Quotes are available over the phone at (413) 543-3800 for Indian Orchard or (413) 781-3800 for Forest Park area.
 You can also stop by one of our two conveniently located offices where an insurance representative can assist you.
 Talk soon!